indigorose/Prompt_Generator/prompt_generator/README.md

 ### What I learned

-The purpose of this project is to explore the functionality of Vite to set up projects and React functionality particularly usestates.
+The purpose of this project is to explore the functionality of Vite to set up projects and React functionality particularly useStates.

 ### Continued development